Download Linotune |

 Linotune is available for the following platforms:

 When you start linotune for the first time, you must be connected to the Internet in order to activate it.
-You'll then get a one-week free trial including the optional multi-strobe upgrade.
+Except on Windows, you then get a two week trial period including (on Macs) the optional multi-window upgrade.
 Since linotune can be demanding of the computer hardware, you should use the trial period to confirm that it runs well on the intended machine.
-To run multiple strobes simultaneously you should have a recent Mac or capable Windows 7 machine.
-After your initial free trial is over, you can still use linotune for free occasionally.
-A few minutes of free time accrue for each day that you don't use linotune; after a hiatus of a month, for instance, you can use linotune free for two hours.
-An extra hour of free use is added when you upgrade to a new version of linotune.
-If you need linotune more often, please consider purchasing a license.
-A User's Guide is included in the above packages; it can also be downloaded separately here:
+To run multiple strobes simultaneously you should have a recent Mac or capable Windows machine.
+After your trial period is over, you can still use linotune for free occasionally.
+A few minutes of free time accrue for each day that you don't use linotune; after a hiatus of a month, for instance, you can use linotune for two hours.
+If you need linotune more often, please consider purchasing a license. |

 Frequently Asked Questions |